vasjaciktr/revenue-leak-analytics-dashboards/README.md

   * Funnel performance
   * Funnel by device
 ## Growth
-- Core
-  * Landing page performance
-  * Performance by device
-  * Leak signals (high_traffic_low_conversion, mobile_gap, no_revenue_pages)
+Revenue leaks + SEO performance
-- Funnel Module
+- Starter
 - SEO Module
 ## Pro
-- All inlusive
+?

 # Core
-**It shows where you're losing revenue.** setup.sql will create the following tables:
+**It shows where you're losing revenue.** starter-setup.sql will create the following tables:

 ## landing_pages_performance
 It shows "where there is traffic but there's no conversion"